-After a large number of the big distributors in the market chose to adopt real money purchases within their titles and created a hustle - we are beginning to hear about new titles from more modest homes that boast of going against the flow
+After much of the big distributors in the market have opted to embrace real-money purchases within their headquarters and create a flurry - we're starting to hear about new headlines from more modest homes that boast a countercurrent

 In recent months we have heard the Most major game distributors Praise for the approach known as games as a service, in most cases it is quite clear that the meaning behind the terminology is the desire to make players continue to spend money on the titles in a way that is almost unlimited due to various random mechanisms, despite the payment of the basic price already collected on the game.

-The general approach may not necessarily be negative and false, but it is not hard to guess that consumers are not overly enthusiastic about wanting to make them pay more for their gaming, and now the time for counter-reactions - with more and more relatively modest game keys that are not in agreement or owned by distributor- Superstructure of the market that chooses to gain additional positive points with a public statement that their works are not going to contain any trace of the micro-transactions mechanisms for real money purchases within the titles.
-So who are the titles that will be against the tide in the coming year?
+The general approach may not necessarily be negative and wrong, but it's not hard to guess that consumers aren't overly enthusiastic about wanting to make more money on their gaming, and now it's the time of counter-reactions - with more and more modest gaming keys not in agreements or distributorships - The super market is choosing to win more positive points with a public statement that their creations are going to contain no trace of the micro-transaction mechanisms for real-money purchases within the titles.
+So who are the headlines to watch against the stream in the coming year?

-Sweden's Fatshark announced that the sequel to the successful 2015 Warhammer: End Times - Vermintide will not contain any boxes of digital objects that can be purchased with real money, but only objects that can be obtained through a game.
-In addition, the game will not even include the famous game protection Denuvo, Just like his predecessor.
+Swedish Fatshark has announced that the sequel to the successful 2015 Warhammer: End Times - Vermintide action game will not contain any digital objects that can be purchased for real money - but only objects that can be obtained through gameplay.
+In addition, the game will not even include renowned game protection Denuvo, Just like his predecessor.
 Double advantage for players?

-Kingdom Come: Deliverance, which promises to provide an authentic medieval experience when launched this coming February, will offer no real money purchases within it - by reaction Twitter Of Warhorse Studios' official account.
+Kingdom Come: Deliverance, which claims to provide an authentic medieval experience when launched this February, will also not offer any real-money purchases in it - according to the response Twitter Of Warhorse Studios' official account.

 Extinction, the game that will send you to fight giant monsters the size of a building with a planned launch for the first quarter of 2018, will not contain structured transactions that can be made with additional real money.